contentauth/c2pa-python/docs/intents.md

 ### How intent relates to `add_ingredient`

-The intent and manually-added ingredients serve different roles. **The intent controls what the Builder does with the source stream** at sign time.
-The `add_ingredient` method **adds other ingredients explicitly**.
+The intent controls what the Builder does with the source stream at sign time.
+The `add_ingredient` method adds other ingredients explicitly.
+These are separate concerns.

 ```mermaid
 flowchart TD